-5.3 Performance on Query Task
+C. Performance on Query Task

 The query task will validate the effectiveness of HeteSim on query search of heterogeneous objects.
 Since PathSim cannot measure the relatedness of different-typed objects, we only compare HeteSim with PCRW in this experiment.
-On DBLP data set, we measure the proximity of conferences and authors based on the CPA and CPAPA paths.
+On DBLP dataset, we measure the proximity of conferences and authors based on the CPA path.
 For each conference, we rank its related authors according to their measure scores.
-Then we draw the ROC curve of top 100 authors according to the labels of authors (when the labels of author and conference are the same, it is true, else it is false).
+Then we draw the ROC curve of top 100 authors according to the labels of authors (when the labels of author and conference are same, it is true, else it is false).
 After that, we calculate the AUC (Area Under ROC Curve) score to evaluate the performances of the ranked results.
-Note that all conferences and some authors on the DBLP data set are labeled with one of the four research areas (see Section 5.1).
+Note that all conferences and some authors on the DBLP dataset are labeled with one of the four research areas (see Section V.A).
 The larger score means the better performance.
-We evaluate the performances on nine representative conferences and their AUC scores are shown in Table 5.
-We can find that Hete-Sim consistently outperforms PCRW in most conferences under these two paths.
+We evaluate the performances on 9 representative conferences and their AUC scores are shown in Table VI.
+We can find that HeteSim consistently outperforms PCRW in all 9 conferences.
 It shows that the proposed HeteSim method can work better than the asymmetric similarity measure PCRW on proximity query task.

-5.4 Performance on Clustering Task
+D. Performance on Clustering Task

 Due to the symmetric property, HeteSim can be applied to clustering tasks directly.
 In order to evaluate its performance, we compare HeteSim with five well-established similarity measures, including two path-based measures (i.e., PathSim and PCRW) and three homogeneous measures (i.e., SimRank, RoleSim, and P-PageRank).
 These measures use the same information to determine the pairwise similarity between objects.
-We evaluate the clustering performances on DBLP and ACM data sets.
-There are three tasks: conference clustering based on CPAPC path, author clustering based on APCPA path, and paper clustering based on PAPCPAP path.
-For asymmetric measures (i.e., PCRW and P-PageRank), the symmetric similarity matrix can be obtained through the average of similarity matrices based on paths $\mathcal{P}$ and $\mathcal{P}^{-1}$ .
-For RoleSim, it is applied in the network constructed by path $\mathcal{P}$ .
-For SimRank and P-PageRank, they are applied in the subnetwork constructed by path $\mathcal{P}L$ (note that the three paths in the experiments are symmetric).
-Then we apply Normalized Cut [27] to perform clustering based on the similarity matrices obtained by different measures.
-The number of clusters are set as 4 and 3 for DBLP and ACM data sets, respectively.
-The NMI criterion (Normalized Mutual Information) [28] is used to evaluate the clustering performances on conferences, authors, and papers.
+We evaluate the clustering performances on DBLP dataset.
+There are three tasks: clustering on conferences based on CPAPC path, clustering on authors based on APCPA path, and clustering on papers based on PAPCPAP path.
+For asymmetric measures (i.e., PCRW and P-PageRank), the symmetric similarity matrix can be obtained through the average of similarity matrix based on paths \mathcal{P} and \mathcal{P}^{-1} .
+For RoleSim, it is applied in the network constructed by path \mathcal{P} .
+For SimRank and P-PageRank, they are applied in the subnetwork constructed by path \mathcal{P}L (note that three paths in experiments are symmetric).
+For example, for the CPAPC path, the bipartite graph M{CA} derived from path CPA can used in both SimRank and P-PageRank measures.
+Then we apply Normalized Cut [29] to perform clustering based on the similarity matrices returned by different measures.
+The number of clusters is set as 4.
+The NMI criterion (Normalized Mutual Information) [30] is used to evaluate the clustering performances on conferences, authors, and papers.
 NMI is between 0 and 1 and the higher the better.
 In experiments, the damping factors for P-PageRank, SimRank, and RoleSim are set as 0.9, 0.8, and 0.1, respectively.